Shared Media

 By Eric Schwartzman | December 17, 2010

-More than 20 million people connect to Facebook Pages on a daily basis, and if you’re a marketer, your goal is to be one of those pages, interacting with users the same way they interact with their friends.
-La Coste markets through a Facebook Page, a Facebook Application and Facebook advertising.
-Prior to their entrée…
+Millions of people connect to Facebook Company Pages daily, and if you’re a digital marketing agency, your goal is to ensure your client has one of those pages.
+La Coste markets through a Facebook Page, a Facebook Application, and Facebook advertising.
+Before their entrée on the social network, about 600,000 Facebook users said they liked…

 Read More